Ladysnake/PlayerAbilityLib/README.md

 ## Using PAL

 You can find a couple examples in the [Test Mod](https://github.com/Ladysnake/PlayerAbilityLib/tree/master/src/testmod/java/io/github/ladysnake/paltest).

+Note that player abilities can only accessed serverside.
+If you want to store more complex data, or to synchronize it between server and client, you should take a look at [Cardinal Components API](https://github.com/OnyxStudios/Cardinal-Components-API).

 [Item that toggles an ability](https://github.com/Ladysnake/PlayerAbilityLib/blob/master/src/testmod/java/io/github/ladysnake/paltest/AbilityToggleItem.java) :
 ```java